Stanisław Kot: Historian

-Kot published his first scholarly work in 1910, about Andrzej Frycz Modrzewski’s views on education.
+Kot published his first scholarly work in 1910, about Andrzej Frycz Modrzewski's views on education.
 His early research thus began with the history of education in Poland, but over time his interest gravitated toward the history of culture, in particular the Reformation in Poland.
-After Poland had in November 1918 regained independence, incarnated as the Second Polish Republic, Kot in 1919 began publishing the book series, Biblioteka Narodowa (The National Library), which continues to the present; up to the outbreak of World War II, he oversaw the publication of 177 volumes.
+After Poland had in November 1918 regained independence, incarnated as the Second Polish Republic, Kot in 1919 co-founded a publishing house, Krakowska Spółka Wydawnicza, best known for publishing the book series, Biblioteka Narodowa (The National Library), which continues to the present; up to the outbreak of World War II, he oversaw the publication of 177 volumes.
 He also edited another book series, Biblioteka Pisarzów Polskich (The Library of Polish Writers).

 In 1920 Kot habilitated his doctorate and was appointed a professor at Kraków's Jagiellonian University, in 1924 earning a full professorship and holding a chair in the History of Culture newly created for him.
 Kot was popular with his students, particularly those from ethnic minorities, and has been described as "a strong opponent of nationalism and antisemitism".
 His opposition to the antisemitism then common among Polish chauvinists has been attributed to the political activism that he had begun in his student days.

 In 1919 Kot published a biography of Modrzewski which, as of 1999, was still considered the most exhaustive and reliable work on the subject.
 In 1932 he published a book on Socinianism in Poland: The Social and Political Ideas of the Polish Antitrinitarians in the Sixteenth and Seventeenth Centuries – a detailed monograph on the Polish Brethren – which appeared in English in 1957 and is considered his most influential monograph.
 He also published a well-received textbook, Historia Wychowania (History of Education; first, single-volume edition, 1924; second, revised, two-volume edition, 1933–1934).